 One of the first things you’re going to see is this statement about the Astor by Blue Nile diamond:

-The screenshot above is a claim made by Blue Nile on their web site.
+The screenshot above is a claim made by Blue Nile on their website.
 These statements imply several things from my perspective.
-The first is that the Astor by Blue Nile diamond is different than everything else.
+In the first place, it implies that the Astor by Blue Nile diamond is different than everything else.

-With that in mind, I fully expect to be impressed.
-I wonder whether this claim will hold water as we move through the evaluation process.
+Under those circumstances, I fully expect to be impressed.
+Although I wonder whether this claim will hold water as we move through the evaluation process.
 Remember that I’m learning about the Astor by Blue Nile diamond right along with you, step by step.

 The next section of the Astor by Blue Nile diamond introduction page looks like this:

-Let’s break that down.
 ‘Every’ Astor by Blue Nile diamond receives ‘the highest grade’ for each (category) by GemEx.
-As you might imagine, I tend to be kind of literal and I assume such statements to be 100% accurate.
-With that in mind, I interpret the word ‘every’ to mean every single Astor by Blue Nile diamond.
+As you might imagine, I tend to be kind of literal.
+As such, I assume that this type of product benefits statements is 100% accurate.

 By the same token, I interpret ‘the highest grade’ to mean the highest scores for Light Performance on the GemEx grading platform.